sentinl/sentinl/README.md

 <img src="https://img.shields.io/badge/elasticsearch-2.*-green.svg"/>

-**SENTINL** extends *Kibana* with **Alerting** and **Reporting** functionality to monitor, notify and report on data series changes using standard queries, programmable validators and a variety of configurable actions - Think of it as a free an independent ["Watcher"](https://www.elastic.co/guide/en/watcher/current/introduction.html) and ["Reporting"](https://www.elastic.co/products/reporting) alternative.
+**SENTINL** extends *Kibi*/*Kibana* with **Alerting** and **Reporting** functionality to monitor, notify and report on data series changes using standard queries, programmable validators and a variety of configurable actions - Think of it as a free an independent ["Watcher"](https://www.elastic.co/guide/en/watcher/current/introduction.html) which also has scheduled ["Reporting"](https://www.elastic.co/products/reporting) capabilities (with PDFs snapshopts).

-**SENTINL** is also designed to simplify the process of creating and managing alerts and reports in Kibana via its integrated  App and Spy integration, while retaining baseline *logic and configuration style compatibility* with the Elastic counterparts.
+**SENTINL** is also designed to simplify the process of creating and managing alerts and reports in Kibi/Kibana via its App and Spy integration, directly in the Kibi/Kibana UI.

 <!--<img src="http://i.imgur.com/aDHvUxf.png" width="400" /> -->